Metriplector: From Field Theory to Neural Architecture: Abstract

 \section{Abstract}

 We present \textbf{Metriplector}, a neural architecture primitive in which the input configures an abstract physical system---fields, sources, and operators---and the dynamics of that system \emph{is} the computation.
 Multiple fields evolve via coupled metriplectic dynamics, and the stress-energy tensor $T^{\mu\nu}$, derived from Noether's theorem, provides the readout.
-The metriplectic formulation admits a natural spectrum of instantiations: the dissipative branch alone yields a screened Poisson equation solved exactly via conjugate gradient; activating the full structure---including the antisymmetric Poisson bracket---gives field dynamics for image recognition and language modeling.
-We evaluate Metriplector across four domains, each using a task-specific architecture built from this shared primitive with progressively richer physics: \textbf{F1\,=\,1.0} on maze pathfinding, generalizing from 15$\times$15 training grids to unseen 39$\times$39 grids; \textbf{97.2\%} exact Sudoku solve rate with zero structural injection; \textbf{81.03\%} on CIFAR-100 with 2.26M parameters; and \textbf{1.182 bits/byte} on language modeling with 3.6$\times$ fewer training tokens than a GPT baseline.
+The metriplectic formulation admits a natural spectrum of instantiations: the dissipative branch alone yields a screened Poisson equation solved exactly via conjugate gradient; activating the full structure---including the antisymmetric Poisson bracket---gives field dynamics for image recognition, language modeling, and robotic control.
+We evaluate Metriplector across five domains, each using a task-specific architecture built from this shared primitive with progressively richer physics: \textbf{81.03\%} on CIFAR-100 with 2.26M parameters; \textbf{88\% CEM success} on Reacher robotic control with under 1M parameters; \textbf{97.2\%} exact Sudoku solve rate with zero structural injection; \textbf{1.182 bits/byte} on language modeling with 3.6$\times$ fewer training tokens than a GPT baseline; and \textbf{F1\,=\,1.0} on maze pathfinding, generalizing from 15$\times$15 training grids to unseen 39$\times$39 grids.